Algester

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Algester has a median taxpayer income of $51,935 and an average income of $60,081 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is lower than the national average, with Greater Brisbane having a median income of $55,645 and an average income of $70,520.
-By March 2025, estimates suggest Algester's median income will be approximately $58,017 and the average will be around $67,116, accounting for Wage Price Index growth of 11.71% since financial year 2022.
-Census data indicates that household, family, and personal incomes in Algester rank modestly, between the 39th and 48th percentiles.
-The $1,500 - $2,999 earnings band includes 38.5% of the community (3,869 individuals), aligning with broader regional trends where 33.3% fall into this category.
-Housing affordability pressures are severe in Algester, with only 83.1% of income remaining after housing costs, ranking at the 48th percentile.
+Algester had a median taxpayer income of $51,935 and an average of $60,081 based on postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This was lower than the national average, with Greater Brisbane having a median income of $55,645 and an average income of $70,520.
+By September 2025, estimates suggest Algester's median income would be approximately $59,201 and average income $68,486, factoring in Wage Price Index growth of 13.99% since financial year 2022.
+Census data indicates household, family, and personal incomes in Algester rank modestly, between the 39th and 48th percentiles.
+The $1,500 - $2,999 earnings band captures 38.5% of the community (3,869 individuals), consistent with broader regional trends showing 33.3% in the same category.
+Housing affordability pressures are severe, with only 83.1% of income remaining after housing costs, ranking at the 48th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income